 Google a brand.
 What do you see in search results?
 Reviews, social media accounts...

 - Related wiki pages

 - Websites and articles that mention your name

-Over a third of online searches are made elsewhere, so see if your results vary on the other top search engines.
-Cover all your bases.
+Over a third of online searches are made elsewhere.
+Determine how your results vary on other search engines - Bing, Yahoo, Ask, AOL, Baidu, Yandex, DuckDuckGo, etc.

 Your review reputation

 66% of consumers trust reviews, 12x more than brand content.